How Do Flat Roofs Drain? Comprehensive Guide to Flat Roof Drainage Systems

 Visible Cracks and Blisters:

-Cracks, blisters, or bubbles in the roofing material often suggest water infiltration.
-When water gets trapped under the roofing membrane, it can cause these imperfections, signaling that the drainage system is not functioning correctly.
+Cracks, blisters, or bubbles in the roofing material often suggest water infiltration, indicating that the drainage system is malfunctioning.

 Debris Accumulation: